Setauket, New York: American Revolution

 In the American Revolutionary War, the 1777 Battle of Setauket was fought on the village green.
 At the time, Loyalists controlled Setauket and had fortified the Presbyterian church for use as their stronghold.
 A Patriot force led by General Samuel Holden Parsons sailed across Long Island Sound from Fairfield, Connecticut, proposing to attack the Loyalists.
 Three hours of gunfire ensued before Parsons withdrew and returned to Connecticut, with minimal casualties for either side.
 During the gunfight, Parsons' men took cover behind "Patriots' Rock", which remains near the village green with a commemorative plaque.
 Because of this rock's massive size, it provided more than sufficient cover for the soldiers.
-Some of the bullets were embedded into the walls of the extant Caroline Church of Brookhaven.
+Some of the bullets were embedded in the walls of the extant Caroline Church of Brookhaven.

 From 1778 to 1781, the Culper Spy Ring passed information about British troop movements gathered in New York City to George Washington.
 The spy ring consisted primarily of Setauket residents, including its leader Benjamin Tallmadge and key agent Abraham Woodhull.
 The Culper ring was highly successful and alerted Washington to such plots as a surprise attack on the newly allied French forces, a scheme to counterfeit Continental currency, and the secret defection of a general in the Continental Army (afterwards known to be Benedict Arnold).
 Washington later spent a night in Setauket during his 1790 tour of Long Island.

-During the British occupation, residents held religious services at the c.1729 Caroline Church (Episcopal) while British forces occupied the Setauket Presbyterian Church.
-The pulpit of the Presbyterian church was destroyed, and a number of gravestones from the surrounding cemetery were moved as part of the fortifications.
+During the British occupation, residents held religious services at the c.1729 Caroline Church (Episcopal) while occupational troops used the Setauket Presbyterian Church.
+The pulpit of the Presbyterian church was destroyed, and several gravestones from the surrounding cemetery were moved as part of the fortifications.
 Services resumed after the war until lightning hit the church in 1812.
 The Presbyterian church was rebuilt in 1812.
 The village green continues to be owned by both churches.